Ren Changxia

 Ren Changxia (任长霞 (Rén Chángxiá); February 8, 1964 – April 15, 2004) was a Chinese policewoman.
 She was ranked Supervisor 1st class, with the badge number 007041.
-She was formerly the Police chief and party secretary of the Dengfeng Municipal Public Security Bureau(the chinese term for a Police Department).
+She was formerly the Police chief and party secretary of the Dengfeng Municipal Public Security Bureau(the Chinese term for a Police Department).
 She was the first ever Female police chief of Henan Province.

 Life

-Ren was born on February 8, 1964 in Zhengzhou.
+Ren was born on February 8, 1964, in Zhengzhou.
 After graduating from Henan Police College in October 1983, she joined the Zhengzhou Municipal Public Security Bureau's Zhongyuan Subbureau, where she was assigned to the preliminary hearing team at first, then became the deputy manager of the preliminary hearing team, later being the manager of the legal affairs office of the subbureau.
 She joined the Chinese Communist Party in December 1992.
 In October 10, she was again promoted to the deputy manager of the Zhengzhou PSB's legal affairs office.
 In November 1998, she was promoted again to the chief of the Zhengzhou PSB's technical investigations division.
-She was then re-assigned to be the police chief and party secretary of the Dengfeng Municipal Public Security Bureau in April 2001, becoming the first ever female police chief of Henan police officers.
+She was then reassigned to be the police chief and party secretary of the Dengfeng Municipal Public Security Bureau in April 2001, becoming the first ever female police chief of Henan police officers.
 In between April 23 and May 1 of 2001, she cracked down on a local gang which engage in racketeering.
 She established the Dengfeng PSB's appeals and police tip team in April 25, which solved multiple cold cases.
-In her 3 year career in Dengfeng, she arrested a total of 3 corrupt officers and fired 15 officers who failed to adhere to disclipne guidelines.
+In her 3-year career in Dengfeng, she arrested a total of 3 corrupt officers and fired 15 officers who failed to adhere to disclipne guidelines.